azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 ## What is Nuclei?

-Nuclei is an Open Source CLI-based tool to perform those vulnerability scans against targets like network resources.
-It leverages YAML based templates to add further capabilities to the Nuclei engine.
+Nuclei is an *Open Source CLI-based tool* to perform those *vulnerability scans* against targets like network resources.
+It *leverages YAML* based *templates* to add further capabilities to the Nuclei engine.
 Nuclei templates as they are called, contain information, execution flows and the actual execution code.
-We will have a look into some Azure specific Nuclei templates, used for configuration review and how they are executed.
-After getting a basic understanding of the foundational concepts using templates, we will go through some hands-on examples.
+We will have a look into some Azure specific *Nuclei templates*, used for *configuration review* and how they are executed.
+After getting a basic understanding of the **foundational concepts** using templates, we will go through some **hands-on examples**.

+{{< alert >}}
-Credits to [Project Discovery](https://github.com/projectdiscovery) for developing the powerfull `Nuclei` CLI.
+Credits to [Project Discovery](https://github.com/projectdiscovery) for developing such powerful `Nuclei` CLI Tool.
+{{< /alert >}}

-## Quickly get started with Nuclei
+## Quickly getting started

-### Get familiar with Nuclei for Network Scanning
+### Get familiar with the Network Vulnerability Scanning capabilities

-Let's first start using Nuclei as a simple network scanner against web hosts, such as your own website.
+Let's first start using Nuclei as a simple *network vulnerability scanner* against a *single web host*, such as your own website.
 This is the easiest way to get familiar with `Nuclei` as Pentesting tool.
-In more real-life scenarios you may use a target list '*-l file*', which can contain multiple targets to scan.
+In more real-life scenarios you may use a target list '*-l file*', which can even contain *multiple targets* to scan.

-Example below we are scanning the **Azure Buddy Online**, which is actually a *Hugo* based static website hosted on **Github**.
+Example below shows how to we can execute a scan  against **Azure Buddy Online**, which is actually a *Hugo-based* static website hosted on **Github**.

 ```
 nuclei -u https://azurebuddy.online
 ```

-After some minutes the following output is returned.
+After some minutes the following output is returned:

 ```
 [INF] Current nuclei version: v3.3.8 (latest)